dotnet/docs-maui/docs/fundamentals/resource-dictionaries.md

 </ContentPage>
 ```

-In this example, the `ContentPage` object consumes the implicit style defined in the application level resource dictionary.
+In this example, the <xref:Microsoft.Maui.Controls.ContentPage> object consumes the implicit style defined in the application level resource dictionary.
 The `StackLayout` object consumes the `PageMargin` resource defined in the application level resource dictionary, while the `Button` object consumes the implicit style defined in the `StackLayout` resource dictionary.
 This results in the appearance shown in the following screenshot:

 :::image type="content" source="media/resource-dictionaries/consuming.png" alt-text="Consuming resource dictionary resources.":::